tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 TODO: update after the boards have been delivered and I've tried them out;-)

 ## Conclusions

 I am still waiting for my first PCBmodE boards to arrive from OSHpark, so I don't know if I've even been able to produce something that works - hardly an expert yet.
 But some observations on the PCBmodE design process so far:

 * once one has all the components roughly laid out, designing in inkscape is wonderfully freeing compared to traditional EDA tools
-* but the process for feedbing back changes into the board design is a bit laborious - unless one is disciplined I can image it easily becoming a hot mess
+* but the process for feeding changes back into the board design is a bit laborious - unless one is disciplined I can image it easily becoming a hot mess
 * it's important to remember to covert all strokes to paths (Path menu in inkscape) before trying to put them back into the PCBmodE JSON files

-With small boards, the process gets you up and personal with the intracicies of the baord design - which is great if one is trying to produce something startling and unique.
+With small boards, the process gets you up and personal with the intricacies of the board design - which is great if one is trying to produce something startling and unique.
 I don't know how I'd go with much larger designs without added tool help.

 So far my bottom line: this is a really liberating way to build boards, especially when you want to get creative.